Using customer feedback software increases gives you a better understanding of how clients experience your services from beginning to end.

 Instead, focusing your subject line on thanking them for their business tends to make people feel appreciated.
 It’s important to motivate them to open your email so they complete your survey.

 Your survey has to look appealing.
 Period.
-A customer is much more likely to give something their attention if that thing is pleasant to look at.
+A customer is much more likely to give something their attention if it’s pleasant to look at or interact with.

 Keep it simple and neat so it doesn’t overwhelm their vision.
-Add a hint of color to add interest.
+Add a hint of color to draw their attention to the survey.

 Aim to create a short, straightforward survey that lets you know whether the customer’s experience was overall positive or negative.

 We strongly advise that you make the survey one page and no more than 2-5 questions.
 If you can get what you need in a 1-2 question survey, great!
 You are much more likely to get feedback when you keep it brief.

 People don’t always understand the direct benefit of customer satisfaction surveys, so, unfortunately, it’s all too easy for surveys to become another ignored email in a crowded inbox.
 You wouldn’t want to spend your valuable time making a survey no one completes.